yeboahx44/Voter-Registration-Application/README.md

 The user is given options to exit the program at any time to cancel the registration process.

 I added a lot of comments to the python code to meet pylint requirement.
+The pylint required that each function gets a comment explaining what they do.